Dealing With Cancer

-Cancer has its own language, and doctors can sometimes forget that non-medical people may not understand its terms and phrases.
+Cancer has its own language, and non-medical people may not understand its terms and phrases.
 If there's anything you don't understand, ask for explanations.
-Most doctors are happy to explain things in a way that makes sense to their patients.
+Doctors and nurses are happy to explain things in a way that makes sense to their patients.

 People who are living with cancer and their families often find it helpful and comforting to share their experiences and learn what others have gone through.
 A variety of supportive environments are available for this — everything from Internet chat areas on cancer sites to local support groups where people meet face to face.

 People who are having chemotherapy or radiation therapy may need help eating right because the side effects of these treatments can include loss of appetite and nausea.
-It may help to consult with a dietitian, a professional who can create a nutrition plan geared to your specific needs.
+It may help to talk with a dietitian, a professional who can create a nutrition plan geared to your specific needs.

 It's natural for people who have learned they have cancer to feel many emotions.
 Anger, fear, sadness, and anxiety are common reactions to having a serious illness.

 Feelings and worries can seem overwhelming if they get bottled up inside.
 If these feelings continue, it's important to get help sorting out your emotions.
 Some of the professionals you can talk to are social workers, clergy, psychologists, and psychiatrists.
 You can also share your feelings with trusted adults, such as relatives or members of a cancer support group.